 VSP has the best benefits, offering the best allowances on frames and contacts as well as quality copays on exams and lenses.
 Though it has higher premiums, the benefits offset that cost.VIEW DEAL ON VSP

-Corrective lenses are one of the biggest costs associated with eye care, and they can escalate quickly in terms of price when you add in features such as scratch resistance, UV filters or magnifying power.
+Just as you would when picking from among the best health insurance companies, understanding your personal needs is key to making the right decision.
+Corrective lenses are often one of the biggest costs, escalating quickly when you add in features such as scratch resistance, UV filters or magnifying power.
 The best vision insurance companies have plans to help offset these costs.
-Depending on what you want, and the plan you can afford, your coverage may extend to a percentage of costs or much more.
+Let’s take a look at these now…

 1. VSP: Best vision insurance company overall